AlexanderKidd/TinyWarHeroes/README.md

 However, much of the calibration was left to still be rather random, although easy enough to score a few points having read the instructions.

-To run, simply open the html file in a modern (Chrome, Firefox, Edge) browser.
+To run, download the folder and simply open the html file inside in a modern (Chrome, Firefox, Edge) browser.
-Instructions on how to play are included on the html file.
+Instructions on how to play are included on the html file/page.

 ~Alexander Kidd